cardboard-iguana/cardboard-iguana.com/notes/kerberos.md

 Kerberoasting is where a service ticket is used to brute force a service password.
 This password can then be used to either move laterally or (if the service runs with elevated privileges) to elevate your privileges.

-Note that not every account is kerberoastable, though it’s not 100% obvious from this walk-through why that is.
+Note that not every account is kerberoastable, though it's not 100% obvious from this walk-through why that is.
 The Kali Linux tool `bloodhound` can be used to identify potentially kerberoastable accounts.

 The `Invoke-Kerberoast` PowerShell module can be used to create a dump of service tickets that can then be attacked offline using Hashcat of John the Ripper.
 (Note that calling `Out-File` with the `-Width 8000` option is important in the below example, as otherwise the ticket can be truncated!)